nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In the case where there are more than one students matched because they share the same name, an error message will be displayed to the user.
 The user will then have to specify the student to be added using his/her student ID.
 </div>

 The following activity diagram summarises what happens when a user executes the `addalloc` command to allocate a student into a group.
-In the case where the allocation is not made successfully, an error message will be displayed with the reason.
+In the case where the student is not added into the group, an error message will be displayed with the reason.

 ![AddAllocActivityDiagram](images/AddAllocActivityDiagram.png)